WeberSynBioLab/optoConfig-96/README.md

 ## Overview

 optoConfig-96 is a program to interactively create protocols for the [optoPlate-96 illumination device](https://www.nature.com/articles/s41596-019-0178-y).
-It should get you up and running quickly, while providing enough flexibility for complicated illumination protocols.
+It should get you up and running quickly, while providing enough flexibility for complex illumination protocols.

 The general workflow to create an illumination protocol looks as follows: